HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

      width="60%"
      height="60%" />

+Docker images occupy between 3 and 5 GB of memory, so it is convenient to take a look at them from time to time.
+Check how to do it [here](DOCKER_DESKTOP.md)

 ## 4. Run Jupyter Lab

 After building the a Docker image and running a container to run the notebooks, DL4MicEverywhere will automatically run Jupyter Lab in the terminal.
 You need to copy the link and paste it in your favourite browser as follows: